encoredev/examples/hello-world/README.md

 ## Deployment

-Deploy your application to a staging environment in Encore's free development cloud.
+Deploy your application to a staging environment in Encore's free development cloud:

 ```bash
 git push encore
 ```

-Then head over to <https://app.encore.dev> to find out your production URL, and off you go into the clouds!
+Then head over to the [Cloud Dashboard](https://app.encore.dev) to monitor your deployment and find your production URL.

+From there you can also connect your own AWS or GCP account to use for deployment.

+Now off you go into the clouds!

 ## Testing